HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 We got 3854 confirmed WebAssembly requests on desktop and 3173 on mobile.
 Those Wasm modules are used across 2724 domains on desktop and 2300 domains on mobile, which represents 0.06% and 0.04% of all domains on desktop and mobile correspondingly.

-Interestingly, when we look at the most popular resulting mime-types, we can see that while `Content-Type: application/wasm` is by far the most popular, it doesn't cover all the Wasm responses - good thing we included other URLs with `.wasm` extension too.
+Interestingly, when we look at the most popular resulting mime-types, we can see that while `Content-Type: application/wasm` is by far the most popular, it doesn't cover all the Wasm responses—good thing we included other URLs with `.wasm` extension too.

 {{ figure_markup(
   caption="Top mime types.",